WebAssembly/WASI/proposals/random/example-world.md

 <hr />
 <h3>Functions</h3>
 <h4><a name="get_random_bytes"><code>get-random-bytes: func</code></a></h4>
-<p>Return <code>len</code> cryptographically-secure pseudo-random bytes.</p>
+<p>Return <code>len</code> cryptographically-secure random or pseudo-random bytes.</p>
-<p>This function must produce data from an adequately seeded
+<p>This function must produce data at least as cryptographically secure and
-cryptographically-secure pseudo-random number generator (CSPRNG), so it must not block, from the perspective of the calling program, and the returned data is always unpredictable.</p>
+fast as an adequately seeded cryptographically-secure pseudo-random number generator (CSPRNG).
+It must not block, from the perspective of the calling program, under any circumstances, including on the first request and on requests for numbers of bytes.
+The returned data must always be unpredictable.</p>
-<p>This function must always return fresh pseudo-random data.
-Deterministic
+<p>This function must always return fresh data.
+Deterministic environments
-environments must omit this function, rather than implementing it with deterministic data.</p>
+must omit this function, rather than implementing it with deterministic data.</p>
 <h5>Params</h5>
 <ul>
 <li><a name="get_random_bytes.len"><code>len</code></a>: <code>u64</code></li>